dooo12332/AlphaTraj/tutorial/AlphaTrajTutorial_ENG.md

 corr_sort_by='rank'

 [MODEL1]
+#This tab is used to specify relevant parameters about Model 1

+#top=

+#traj=

+#rec_mask=
+#lig_mask=

+#box=

+#frame_start=
+#frame_stop=
+#frame_offset=

+# Serialized data storage location, not specifying will not save the original data.
+#The saved intermediate file is loaded here (which stores analyzed data, so it can be read and used directly), so there is no need to specify the parameters above
+#pickle=
 unpickle=./raw.dat

+# It specifies the residue sequence for overlaying multiple models.
+Its format is the same as rec_mask.
 align_mask=307,613

+# The folder where the analysis results are saved
 out=./comp/model0

+# Control the content of the output
+# Due to protein superposition, the coordinates in all PDB files have changed.
+These files need to be re-exported.
+To simplify, I will regenerate all result files directly for efficiency.
+out_summary=true
 out_best=true
+out_pock_info=true
 out_main_best=true
+out_coex=true
+out_corr=true
+out_mtp=true
+out_group=true

+pock_info_ftype=txt
+coex_sort_by='rank'
+corr_sort_by='rank'
 ```

 *Note: Image links (image_link1, image_link2, image_link3) should be replaced with actual image URLs for a proper display.*